Note: This story was originally published on November 28, 2017.

 When: April through October

 South of Vancouver you’ll find Steveston Village, a quaint fishing village in the southwest corner of Richmond.
 Two whale watching companies operate from this location at the mouth of the Fraser River.
-Seabreeze Adventures offers four-hour tours in either a semi-covered or zodiac-style boat with an on-board naturalist keeps things fun and educational, and Seabreeze’s experienced captains—they’ve been operating since 1998—make sure everyone stays safe, including the whales.
+Seabreeze Adventures offers four-hour tours in semi-covered or Zodiac-style boats with an on-board naturalist keeps things fun and educational, and Seabreeze’s experienced captains—they’ve been operating since 1998—make sure everyone stays safe, including the whales.
 Shuttle bus pick-up at your Richmond or Vancouver hotel for a $10 fee.

-Vancouver Whale Watch was the first whale-watching company to operate from the Vancouver area.
-They will be going into their 20th year of operation in 2018.
+Vancouver Whale Watch was the first whale-watching company to operate from the Vancouver area, in their 21st year of operation in 2019.
 All three of their vessels are zodiac style (one open and two semi-covered), custom-designed for marine wildlife viewing, and all are equipped with hydrophones to listen to the whales.
 Tours are three to five hours in duration, and a seafood lunch in Steveston pre-or post-tour is a must.
 Shuttle service is available from several downtown locations for a $15 fee.

 Who: White Rock Sea Tours

 When: Daily April through November; by appointment December through March

 Just north of the Canada/US border, the cute seaside town of White Rock is home to White Rock Sea Tours, which operates from the pier along the White Rock beach.
-Zodiac tours depart daily at noon, and the vessel travels across Semiahmoo Bay and into the Salish Sea.
-This excursion is unique in that the zodiac stops at various spots on the Gulf Islands and Vancouver Island for lunch and breaks over the course of your four- to five-hour tour.
+Zodiac tours depart daily at noon, travelling across Semiahmoo Bay and into the Salish Sea.
+This excursion is unique in that it includes stops at various spots on the Gulf Islands and Vancouver Island for lunch and for breaks over the course of your three- to five-hour tour.